Reamd7/drop/README.md

 ## Features

+_Drop is currently capable enough that it can run IstanbulJS and Babel._

 Drop's JS runtime uses QuickJS and supports both CommonJS and ES Modules with a proper global `require` function and a `module` object, just like NodeJS.